 In the next section, we will take a look at each subject’s recommended curriculum, as well as when and why you should teach it.

 But first, we need to make sure you are legal.
 It’s very important that you consult with your state requirements.
-The most reputable place to find these laws are the HSLDA website.
+The most reputable place to find these laws is the HSLDA website.
 Note that I didn’t say to ask your friend who has been homeschooling for many years (that’s a big mistake- look them up yourself).

 Most states are pretty light on requirements for elementary school.
 Some have general guidelines for core subjects.
 Occasionally, you’ll find a strict state that requires specific hours to be completed.
 Again, the only way to know what rules you have to follow is to check the site yourself.